jyothisable/CIB-chatboat-tester/Readme.md

 # Chatbot automation testing using selenium for a Corporate Internet Banking website
 This is my first project using selenium for automation of website testing

-This script is configured to run on ICICI Bank CIB website (as of the last date of update).
+This script is configured to run on ICICI Bank CIB website.

+Please note that this may not properly working in future if XPath or CSS selector gets changed.

 ## Features
 Using this python application you can test any number of prompts using a csv file as input.
 A reverse file will be generated will corresponding responses (single / multiple) mapped along the same records.

+Session timeout is extended by random auto clicks

 ## Getting started
 ### Prerequisites